Updated on 1 July 2024

 (n) Compliance.

-2. Iress shall operate the following software security controls which, in each case, shall align to the Open Web Application Security Project (OWASP) Application Security Standard 4.0, or equivalent international standard:
+2. Iress shall operate the following software security controls which, in each case, shall align to the latest release of the Open Web Application Security Project (OWASP) Application Security Standard, or equivalent international standard:

 (a) Architecture, design and threat modelling;